On today’s episode, I’m tackling G is for Geoduck and Grouper.

 What is a gooey duck?
 And why is it pronounced gooey duck (GOO-ee duhk) when it’s spelled g-e-o-duck?

-The first time I saw geoduck was in 2006.
-I was eating lunch in Sushi Tomi, a sushi bar with a very good reputation, but not so good location.
+The first time I saw Geoduck was in 2006.
+I was eating lunch in Sushi Tomi, a sushi bar with a very good reputation but not so good location.
 In fact, I remember being dubious when my friend Belen told me about Sushi Tomi.
-I was familiar with the area and it didn’t strike me as the place for good sushi.
+I was familiar with the area, and it didn’t strike me as the place for good sushi.
 Next to a Wal-Mart?
 Hmm.

 But it was the chef that made the place, not the location, she insisted.

-The joint was nothing special—a small space with a dozen or so bistro tables, a few booths along the walls, and half a dozen bar stools at the sushi bar.
+The joint was nothing special—a small space with a dozen bistro tables, a few booths along the walls, and half a dozen bar stools at the sushi bar.
 There was one seat at the sushi bar that day.
 I saddled up to a display of fish—blood red tuna, octopus, salmon, and wait, what is that?

-A beige phallic-looking, almost grotesque creature was wedged in the corner of the sushi display.
+A beige, phallic-looking, almost grotesque creature was wedged in the corner of the sushi display.
 A large rubber band was wrapped around its shell.

 It was a geoduck.